SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/Sky_UK_Receive_System_Auto_Monitoring_Workflow.md

 # Sky UK Receive System Auto Monitoring Workflow

-Connector automating the process of uplink flow monitoring.
+This is a transport stream analyzer connector that monitors multiple full uplink chains.
+The monitoring workflow is versatile and the connector allows for extensive configuration such as including/excluding chains, enabling/disabling monitoring, choosing a tuning IRD, log configuration, and so on.

+The key objective of the connector is to collect relevant data, tune the IRD, and cross-check the service list with the program list on the corresponding Sentry device.
+The whole process is being monitored, and the connector raises alarms in case any part of the chain is invalid.

 ## About

-Auto Monitoring is a transport stream analyzer driver which monitors multiple full uplink chains.
-The monitoring workflow is versatile and the driver allows for extensive configuration such as: including/excluding chains, enabling/disabling monitoring, choosing a tuning IRD, log configuration, and so on.

-The key objective of the driver is to collect relevant data, tune the IRD and cross check the service list with the program list on the corresponding Sentry device.
-The whole process is being monitored, where the driver raises alarms in case any part of the chain is invalid.

 ### Version Info